 It is often nicknamed 'Blue Boar'.

-First two hours free for all vehicles, after which all vehicles must pay £8 for up to 24 hours or £10 for overnight parking.
+First 2 hours free for all vehicles, after which all vehicles must pay £8 for up to 24 hours or £10 for overnight parking.

 Prices can be paid in the forecourt.